What are the day to day operations of this route?

 Current insurance requirements are $2 million of general liability and $2 million for auto liability, or $1 million of general liability and $1 million of auto liability with a $1 million umbrella policy.
 Owners with multiple employees will need a multiple vehicle policy and worker’s compensation.
 Routes For Sale now offers discounts on insurance!
 Through our size and volume, we have partnered with some of the largest insurance brokers in the nation to offer the best rates.
 Request Your Free Insurance Quote Here.

 What type of vehicle do I need?

-The current owner services this route using a 2011 Chevy Workhorse (270,000 miles) that is included in the purchase.
+Included in the purchase is a 2011 Chevy Workhorse (270,000 miles).
 Estimated value is $17,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $81,640 per year, minus your above mentioned expenses of $13,728 gives you an estimated $67,912 in net income or cash flow yearly.